Tesla defends Model S safety as stocks plunge

-TOKYO Tesla Motors Inc (TSLA.O) on Tuesday stood by the safety of its electric cars as the U.S. company's shares continue to sink after reporting a third fire in its Model S luxury sedan.
+TOKYO Nov 19 Tesla Motors Inc on Tuesday stood by the safety of its electric cars as the U.S. company's shares continue to sink after reporting a third fire in its Model S luxury sedan.

 Speaking to reporters ahead of this week's Tokyo Motor Show, Tesla's Asia-Pacific Director Kevin Yu repeated the company's stance that it had no plans to recall the Model S, which has been involved in three accidents that ended in fires in a span of six weeks.